With the help of Charles Manson, Bobby Beausoleil went from just another struggling actor and musician to a world-famous murderer.

 Indeed, Beausoleil did spend a fair amount of time at Manson’s hacienda at Spahn Ranch.
 The ranch was classic cult hideaway as it was isolated with more than a dozen children running amok rife with orgies in its heyday.
 For whatever reason, Beausoleil found himself drawn into Manson’s “helter-skelter” world.

-Beausoleil described their relationship as something of a bromance.
+Bobby Beausoleil described their relationship as something of a bromance.
 They would jam together with their shared love of music, fool around off-roading, and camp together.
 They’d also share sexual experiences from time to time with the same woman or women.
-Men were drawn to Manson because women were drawn to Manson — that was one way he’d recruit loyalty from members like Beausoleil.
+Men were drawn to Manson because women were drawn to Manson — that was one way he maintained loyalty from members like Beausoleil.

 Beausoleil’s Murder Of Gary Hinman